venits/react-instagram-photo-picker/README.md

 It is *clear and fast way* to implement nice looking **(and working)** photo picker for Instagram photos in your React application.

-After successful login, user can pick images and you as developer will receive **an array of photos URLs**, which you may use in your application.
+After successful login, user can pick images and you as developer will receive **an array of photos URL**.

 ## Requirements

 All you need is Instagram **access_token** that you receive after successful login to Instagram account.

 If you install [instagram-web-oauth](https://github.com/venits/instagram-web-oauth) modulem you don't have to worry about authentication because my library will take care of it.
 It is also mine module so I can ensure you that it works ;)

 ## Preview